PokkeDoll/ExtendedCrackShot/README.md

 ## Apply your plugin

 1. Copy and Paste this code
-2. create new instance to your JavaPlugin
+2. Create new instance to your JavaPlugin
-3. execute "/shot config reload" (refresh weapons)
+3. Execute "/shot config reload" (refresh weapons)
-4. call loadWeapons()
+4. Call loadWeapons()

 **WARNING: If you call loadWeapons() using your timing(ex. player command), you have to execute "/shot config reload" before.**